zaps166/QMPlay2/README.md

 You can specify a `CustomUserAgent` in `QMPlay2.ini` file in `General` section.

-### Signle instance
+### Single instance

 You can force single instance for QMPlay2: set "Allow only one instance" in "Settings->General settings".

 ## Multimedia keys

-In Windows and macOS multimedia keys should work automatically.
+In Windows and macOS, multimedia keys should work automatically.

-In Linux/BSD you must associate keys with commands:
+In Linux/BSD, you must associate keys with commands:
 - using QMPlay2 binary, see: `QMPlay2 -h`,
 - using MPRIS2:
 	- Toggle play/pause: `dbus-send --print-reply --dest=org.mpris.MediaPlayer2.QMPlay2 /org/mpris/MediaPlayer2 org.mpris.MediaPlayer2.Player.PlayPause`.